JolleJolles/Schisto-Pairsims/README.md

-# Schisto-Pairsims
+# SwarmKit
-Simulation for the paper "Schistocephalus parasite infection alters individual movement and collective behaviour of three-spined sticklebacks"
+A python framework for simulating self-organised groups and the role of individual heterogeneity